Adapted from: The Barefoot Contessa’s Foolproof

 - ¾ pound penne pasta or whatever shape you like

-- 4 tablespoons fresh oregano (I use basil)
+- 4 tablespoons fresh oregano or basil (I use basil)

 - ¼ to 1 cup heavy cream